Kelvur/my-config/guides/docker_install.md

 sudo apt-key fingerprint 0EBFCD88
 ```

-You should be looking to somenthing like this:
+You should be looking to something like this:

 ```bash
 pub   rsa4096 2017-02-22 [SCEA]